nipy/nibabel/doc/source/dicom/dicom_intro.rst

     one-to-one correspondence between Information Entities and entities in the DICOM Application Model.

+IEs are names of DICOM Real World objects that label parts of a composite IOD.
-IEs are therefore components in composite IODs.
-IEs have no intrinsic content, but give a meaningful label to a group of modules (see below) that refer to the same Real World entity.
+IEs have no intrinsic content, but serve as meaningful labels for a group of *modules* (see below) that refer to the same Real World object.

 Annex A 1.2, PS 3.3 lists all the IEs used in composite IODs.